Campaigning gathers steam in Florida governor's race

 President Donald Trump and former President Barack Obama were also planning to spend the final days of the 2018 campaigning for them.

-The Florida Democratic Party announced Monday that Obama will come to Miami Nov.
-2 to campaign with both U.S. Sen. Bill Nelson and Gillum.
+The Florida Democratic Party announced Monday that Obama will come to Miami on Friday to campaign with both U.S. Sen. Bill Nelson and Gillum.

-The Trump campaign announced Sunday that President Trump would hold a Nov.
+The Trump campaign announced Sunday that the president would hold a Nov.
 3 rally in Pensacola.
 Trump was already scheduled to visit Fort Myers this coming Wednesday.

-Gov. Rick Scott and Republican nominee for governor DeSantis said they plan to be at the Fort Myers rally.
+Gov. Rick Scott and DeSantis said they plan to be at the Fort Myers rally.

 Democrats are trying to win back the governor's mansion after it has been in GOP hands for 20 years.
 Scott is challenging Nelson in a race that could determine control of the U.S. Senate.